hamilyon/customer-api/README.md

 === choice of technology ===
 Django-rest + sqlite was chosen primarily because of development time constraint.
 "Include a persistent data store" and "no Java" were also factors in choice.

 Development time is still an important consideration in other cases. python-django is in no way a performance dead end.
-Simple API-s like this will more or less comfortably scale to 100-s of RPS per core.
+Simple API-s like this will more or less comfortably scale to 100-s of RPS per core with good data store and caching.

 If 10000+ RPS was in sight, I would suggest (not in particular order)
 1) compiled language, like Rust or C++